-Tony Miller arrived at SMU for the 2006-07 year and enters his eighth season and hasbuilt a tradition of sprint achievement for the Mustangs.
+Tony Miller arrived at SMU for the 2006-07 school year and is in his ninth season at SMU.
+Miller has built a tradition of sprint achievement for the Mustangs.

 In the spring, Washington, Scruggs, Wilson and Kalu combined to set SMU outdoor records in both the 4x100 and 4x400 meter relays.
 The foursome placed second in the 4x100 and was fourth in the 4x400.
 Kaluwas alsothird in the 100-meter dash.
 The Mustangs finished second at the C-USA Outdoor Championships.

 Kalu then went on to finish 22nd at the NCAA Outdoor Championships.
 That led to an invitation to the IAAF World Championships in Moscow in August this year to runin the 100and the 4x100relay.

 In 2012, Washington finished fifth in the 400 and the Mustang 4x400 relay team with Wilson, Amber Evans and Lakeisha James finished fourth and set a school record in the event at the time.
 Evans highlighted the Mustangs seventh-place finish at the C-USA outdoor championships by winning the 400.